 - Overpaying: Another scenario that can lead to an upside-down auto loan is when you pay more than the car is worth at the time of purchase, this will only magnify the effect of depreciation over time.

-- Add-ons: Optional features and add-ons such as service contracts can increase the cost of your purchase and this will automatically add to the size of your debt.
+- Add-ons: Optional features and add-ons such as service contracts can increase the cost of your purchase and this will automatically add to the size of your debt to income.

 - Carryover loan: Avoid carryover debt from one credit to the other to avoid debt that will not be refundable because this will undoubtedly cause an upside-down car loan or negative equity if the investment is higher than the value of the new car that you are purchasing.